310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/demonstrating_the_elements.md

 {% endbubble %}

 {% bubble Tetora worried %}
-I can understand feeling that way once or twice, but you’ve felt this way a bunch of times by now… You sure it isn’t something serious?
-Like a stalker or something…
+I can understand feeling that way once or twice, but you’ve felt this way a bunch of times by now… You sure it isn’t somethin’ serious?
+Like a stalker or somethin’…
 {% endbubble %}

 {% bubble Shinobu v2 %}